spree/spree/guides/content/integration/tutorials/creating_fulfillment_tutorial.md

 ### Return Multiple Messages

-We have definitely taken some steps toward more useful functionality, but the real beauty of the Spree Integrator is in the way one incoming message can have a ripple effect of several actions and messages to a variety of endpoints and their third-party services.
+We have definitely taken some steps toward more useful functionality, but the real beauty of the Spree Commerce hub is in the way one incoming message can have a ripple effect of several actions and messages to a variety of endpoints and their third-party services.

 In reality, it wouldn't be enough to know that the address was valid.
-If the address is valid, we want our DummyShip fulfiller to ship the package and return the shipment information in a new `shipment:confirm` message.
+If the address is valid, we want our `DummyShip` fulfiller to ship the package and return the shipment information in a new `shipment:confirm` message.
 If we have an integration with [Mandrill](http://mandrill.com/) or some other email-sending platform, we can have _that_ integration's endpoint watch for `shipment:confirm` messages, and send an email to our customer reassuring them that their purchase is on the way.

 The key to this process is in getting our fulfillment endpoint to generate just such a message.
 We can accomplish that with only a few tweaks to our integration files.